Finding a Top Financial Advisor Firm in Connecticut

 AdviceOne Advisory Services, LLC

 Although AdviceOne Advisory Services, LLC has a few branches across the eastern half of the U.S., it’s headquartered Glastonbury.
-At this office, you’ll find four certified financial planners (CFPs), two chartered financial consultants (ChFCs), one chartered life underwriter (CLU) and one registered financial consultant (RFC).
+At this office, you’ll find five certified financial planners (CFPs), two chartered financial consultants (ChFCs), one chartered life underwriter (CLU) and one registered financial consultant (RFC).

 At $25,000, AdviceOne has the lowest set account minimums on this list.
 Likely because of this, the firm serves three times as many individuals as high-net-worth individuals.
 In addition, the firm works with pension and profit-sharing plans, corporations and non-profit organizations.